IrfanView: Reception

 Irfanview has been positively reviewed as "really good" for easily and rapidly viewing and manipulating images, with its editing and drawing tools.
 Other writers have focused on its ability to open a wide variety of image formats.
 In a series of image quality tests conducted in 2004, compared with commercial image compressors and Adobe Photoshop 7, Irfanview 3.91 produced "consistently better images than the Adobe Photoshop JPEG encoder at the same data rate", and its JPEG2000 compression quality "closely followed" the best codec, JasPer."
 According to IrfanView's official website, since 2003, IrfanView has been downloaded over 1 million times per month.
 One independent review in 2017 described Irfanview, as "the Swiss Army Knife of image viewers".

 Author

 Irfan Škiljan graduated from the Vienna University of Technology.
 In a 2006 interview, then 32-year-old Škiljan said that he was able to more or less live off the software, generating income with the sale of licenses for commercial users and of special versions for different customers.

 Pronunciation

-The author claims that the software is pronounced as "EarfanView"; it is named after himself and is an Islamic Arabic name, Irfan.
+The author has said the software is pronounced as "EarfanView"; it is named after himself and is an Islamic Arabic name, Irfan.